--LT (Left Side): (Used to identify procedures performed on the left side of the body.)
-Add modifier -LT to the usual procedure code number.
+-LT (Left Side): (Used to identify procedures performed on the left side of the body) Add modifier -LT to the usual procedure code number.
 (Reimbursement will not exceed 100% of the maximum State Medical Fee Schedule amount.
 One claim line should be billed.)
-(Use modifier -50 when both sides done at same session.)

-- -RP (Replacement), valid for dates of service through 3/31/2009: Replacement of lost or destroyed eyeglasses may be reported by adding the modifier -RP to the eyeglass material codes and the fitting code. - -RB (Replacement), valid for dates of service on or after 4/1/2009: Replacement of lost, destroyed or broken eyeglasses may be reported by adding the modifier -RB to the eyeglass material codes and the fitting code. - -RT (Right Side): (Used to identify procedures performed on the right side of the body.)
-Add modifier -RT to the usual procedure code number.
+-RP (Replacement), valid for dates of service through 3/31/2009: Replacement of lost or destroyed eyeglasses may be reported by adding the modifier -RP to the eyeglass material codes and the fitting code.

+-RB (Replacement), valid for dates of service on or after 4/1/2009: Replacement of lost, destroyed or broken eyeglasses may be reported by adding the modifier -RB to the eyeglass material codes and the fitting code.

+-RT (Right Side): (Used to identify procedures performed on the right side of the body) Add modifier -RT to the usual procedure code number.
 (Reimbursement will not exceed 100% of the maximum State Medical Fee Schedule amount.
 One claim line should be billed.)
-(Use modifier -50 when both sides done at same session.) - -50 (Bilateral Procedure): Unless otherwise identified in the listings, bilateral procedures that are performed at the same session should be identified by the appropriate procedure code describing the first procedure.
-The second (bilateral) procedure is identified by adding modifier -50 to the procedure number.
-(Reimbursement will not exceed 150% of the maximum State Medical Fee Schedule amount.
-One claim line is to be billed.
-Amount billed should reflect total amount due.)